sunny11mind/hackathon/README.md

-#Welcome to the Hack-a-thon for Housing
+# Welcome to the Hack-a-thon for Housing

 We are excited that you're joining us for the hackathon.
+Find more information at wwww.hackathonforhousing.slack.com.
 Here are the details!

 # Submission Criteria